 Occupational therapists use different intervention approaches to promote, establish, or maintain skills, as well as to help individuals use compensatory strategies or make adaptations to the environment so as to enable them to participate in meaningful activities.

-The majority of occupational therapists today work in hospitals and school systems.
+The majority of occupational therapists today work in hospitals and school systems, per the Bureau of Labor Statistics (BLS).
 However, they can also be employed in a wide variety of other settings including clinics, nursing homes, private practices, mental health hospitals, community-based settings, work settings, home health agencies, and travel companies.

 Occupational therapists have a great deal of job opportunities in the military as well, working with veterans who have sustained combat related injuries and the families of these veterans.
 Occupational therapists who work in the military may be assigned military hospitals, rehab centers, or posts or bases where military families and schools are located to provide services to their children.

 There are a wide variety of practice areas in which occupational therapists may specialize, such as hand therapy, early intervention, neonatal intensive care, feeding and swallowing, driver rehabilitation, mental health, and assistive technology.
 Special training and independent certification processes are available in some of these areas.
 In addition, occupational therapists may pursue certifications in specific assessment and/or intervention approaches such as lymph edema, neurodevelopmental treatment (NDT), sensory integration (SI), floortime, and therapeutic listening.